Lahmm/Github_page_repo/README.md

-This letter is written after the course misy225-22f
+This letter was written after the course **misy225-22f**
 I think it is really a good course
 I've learnt a lot
 And I've already uploda all my code to my github repo
 but I keep it private :)
 I think I will go over it for quite a lot of times
 And the course also rise my interest in Python
 Respect !

 >## The Zen of Python, by Tim Peters